Spaces Related to Virtual Artin Groups: Preliminaries

-The map $\rho$ is called the \textit{canonical linear representation}, and the associated action of an element $w\in \W[\Gamma]$ on $v\in V$ is denoted here by $\rho_w(v)=w (v)$.
+The map $\rho$ is called the \textit{canonical linear representation}, and the associated action of an element $w\in \W[\Gamma]$ on $v\in V$ is denoted here by $\rho(w)(v)=w (v)$.
 This action preserves the bilinear form, so $\langle u,v\rangle=\langle w (u), w (v)\rangle$ for all $u,v\in V$ and $w\in \W[\Gamma]$.
 A result that we will frequently use is the following: \begin{thm}[\cite{Cox34},\cite{Cox35}] Let $(\W[\Gamma],S)$ be a finite Coxeter system and $\langle\cdot,\cdot\rangle$ be its associated symmetric bilinear form.
 Then $\langle\cdot,\cdot\rangle$ is a scalar product if and only if $\W[\Gamma]$ is of spherical type. \end{thm}

-If the symmetric bilinear form $\langle\cdot,\cdot\rangle$ is positive semidefinite, then we say that $\mathrm{M},\Gamma, \W[\Gamma]$ or $\A[\Gamma]$ are of \textit{affine type}.
-The irreducible Coxeter groups of affine type have also been classified (see for example \cite[Chapters 2-4]{Hump}).
+If the symmetric bilinear form $\langle\cdot,\cdot\rangle$ is positive semidefinite but not positive definite, then we say that $\mathrm{M},\Gamma, \W[\Gamma]$ or $\A[\Gamma]$ are of \textit{affine type}.
+The irreducible Coxeter systems of affine type have also been classified (see for example \cite[Section 2.7]{Hump}).

 \begin{defn} Given a Coxeter system $(\W[\Gamma],S)$, the \textit{root system} $\Phi[\Gamma]$ is the set $\Phi[\Gamma]=\{w(\alpha_s)\;|\;w\in \W[\Gamma], s\in S\}$. \end{defn}